My Thievery of the People

 Description

-Marshy’s distinctive style and untamed strength guides the reader in an electrifying high-wire act through the inner lives of refugees, lesbians in love and grief, wives, workers, and so many others fighting their way out from under.
+Marshy’s distinctive style and untamed strength guides the reader in an electrifying high-wire act through the inner lives of refugees, queers in love and grief, wives, workers, and so many others fighting their way out from under.

 Beautifully cohesive across a stunning depth and range of setting and subject, no one is innocent in My Thievery of the People.